-It’s actually a lot of fun as the students (and scientists) are quick and funny and full of energy.
-And hey, promoting science engagement is a good thing, am I right?!
+It’s actually a lot of fun as the students (and experts) are quick and funny and full of energy.
+And hey, promoting STEM engagement is a good thing, am I right?!

-- You should be bright, thoughtful, pick stuff up easily, ideally with an interest in science engagement.
+- You should be bright, thoughtful, pick stuff up easily, ideally with an interest in STEM engagement

 - You’ll have great attention to detail (THIS IS IMPORTANT)